 3. Disposable coveralls

 4. Vent-less safety goggles

-The Centers for Disease Control (CDC) recommend cleaning solutions such as plain soap and water, or bleach diluted with water (1 cup bleach per 1-gallon water).
+The Center for Disease Control (CDC) recommend cleaning solutions such as plain soap and water, or bleach diluted with water (1 cup bleach per 1-gallon of water).

 Both the CDC and Environmental Protection Agency emphasize removing the moisture that provided an initial foothold for mold.
 This will prevent the re-emergence of black mold in ductwork.